Patient & Visitor Handbook

 This approach is meant to ensure that you and all of our patients can access and receive the care most suited to your health needs as quickly as possible.
 We are committed to making this transition a smooth one for you and your family.

 If changes in long term living arrangements are required, those decisions will be made once you are home again.
 Important decisions such as these are best made in your own home with your family supporting you.
 If you need to apply and wait for accommodation in a long term care facility, it is most likely that you will leave the hospital to apply and wait at home with the appropriate supports.
 The hospital is not the best place to await long term care.
-However, if your condition necessitates staying in the hospital until a space in a long term care home is available, staff will discuss the applicable charges with you.

 As you prepare to leave the hospital, please make sure that you have all your belongings, as well as any prescriptions and instructions you need.
 If you have any questions about medications, diet, activities or return appointments, please ask your physician or nurse before leaving.